semantic-flow/sflo/documentation/folder._node-metadata-flow.md

 created: 1751206968994
 ---

-The filesystem container of the [[resource.element.flow.node-metadata]]
+The filesystem container of the [[resource.node-component.flow.node-metadata]]